FREQUENTLY ASKED QUESTIONS

 Q- Will there be music?
 What about yoga/meditation for Kindergarten?

 A- Yes, but those specials will be handled by our current staff.
 This limits the amount of extra adults contacting our community.
 Shawna is a gifted and experienced musician and has taught children’s classes.
 Kirsten is a certified yoga teacher, and Virginia has been doing art and meditation with children for years.
-In regular years we love having additional staff to bring new perspectives and spell the teachers, but feel this year is unique.

 Q- Will there be more outside time?